Homemade Twix Cups | From Scratch

 - Add the chocolate chips and coconut oil to a small saucepan and melt over a low heat, stirring constantly.
 The small amount of coconut oil means the chocolate should be thick but pourable.

 - As soon, as the chocolate chips are completely melted, remove from the heat and start spooning the chocolate over the caramel filling.
-This will take up the last 1/3 of the muffin cup.
+This will take up the last ⅓ of the muffin cup.

 - Transfer to the freezer and leave to chill for one hour.
 This will ensure the caramel filling is firm.

 - Remove from the freezer, run a knife down one edge and the Twix cups should just pop out easily.
 Leave to sit for 5 minutes then enjoy as is or sprinkle with a little extra sea salt.
-Store any leftovers in an airtight container in the freezer.
+Store any leftovers in an airtight container in the fridge or freezer.

 Video